 Little Havana: Miami Neighborhood Guide

 You don’t need a passport to experience the rich culture, music, and cuisine of Cuba.
 Miami’s Little Havana brings the flavor and flair of this Latin American destination straight to the Magic City.
 And once you experience the sights, sounds, and tastes of this bustling little neighborhood, you’ll want to return again and again.
+Check out these places to eat and things to do in Little Havana in Miami Beach, and learn more about Value Store It for your personal and business storage needs.

 About Little Havana: A Cuban Oasis in Miami

 For Miami, Little Havana represents more than just a tourist destination.
 It’s a place that adds character and history to the city, while carrying on the tradition of fine food and zesty nightlife that remains synonymous with the Magic City.
 For Little Havana, Miami serves as an anchor to their culture.
-Together, they create a prime locale that provides the perfect combination of leisure, sport, nightlife, cuisine, music, and culture.
+Together, they create a prime locale that provides the perfect combination of leisure, sports, nightlife, cuisine, music, and culture.

 The main thoroughfare, Calle Ocho, boasts one of the largest annual street festivals in the world.
 With 1 million visitors each year, participants create a spectacle of national pride by donning the flags or colors of their home country, playing a variety of Latin music, and selling popular food dishes from nations around the world.
 But even when the party’s not in full swing, Calle Ocho remains one of the area’s must-see spots among visitors and local folk year-round.